Drops happen; keep your iPhone SE (2020) safe with a rugged case

 Best Value: Spigen Tough Armor

-Spigen offers good quality cases at reasonable prices, and this case is no exception.
+Spigen offers good quality cases at reasonable prices, and the Spigen Tough Armor iPhone case is no exception.
 The polycarbonate and TPU Tough Armor case is tough yet relatively slim, adding just a tenth of an inch in thickness to your iPhone SE.
 The screen and camera cutouts have pronounced edges around them, so no matter which way you set down your iPhone, glass never touches the surface.
 There's also a built-in kickstand so you can watch videos comfortably on your iPhone.
-Certified miltary standard (MIL-STD 810G-516.6) protection and Air Cushion Technology means you're less likely to sustain damage if you drop your phone.
+Certified military standard (MIL-STD 810G-516.6) protection and Air Cushion Technology means you're less likely to sustain damage if you drop your phone.
 You can even charge wirelessly with this case on.
 An earlier version of this case got my son through high school with his iPhone intact.
-Choose from Black, Gunmetal, or Red.
+Choose from black, gunmetal, navy blue, or red.

 Pros: